Theophostic Prayer Ministry

 Few empirical evaluations of Theophostic ministry are available, although Christian psychologist Fernando Garzon says that current case study and survey data has yielded clinically significant changes in client symptom levels, and high degrees of client and practitioner satisfaction.

 Definition

 Smith's definition of Theophostic Prayer Ministry is that "Theophostic is a ministry of helping emotionally wounded people to acknowledge and to identify the true source of their inner emotional pain and find lasting peace through receiving personalized truth directly from the Lord."

-The Theophostic Prayer Ministry process
+Process

 Participants in a typical Theophostic Prayer Ministry session are the ministry recipient, a ministry facilitator and optionally a prayer partner.

 The ministry facilitator ensures that the ministry recipient understands the process before the session begins.

 The facilitator begins the session with a prayer of encouragement.